RetoKrummenacher/CSAI4SG/README.md

     - ```conda create -n osmnx --strict-channel-priority osmnx jupyterlab```
     Note that jupyterlab needs to be included in that command, as this won't be added to your new *osmnx* environment by default unlike the other packages in your *base* environment installed above.
 4. Activate *osmnx* environment: ```conda activate osmnx```.
 If you did not install the necessary packages, continue with step 2.
-5. Start Jupyter Notebook: ```jupyter notebook```
+5. Start Jupyter Notebook from the minicoda terminal: ```jupyter notebook```
-6. For rendering the HTML map in Firefox Browser to create an PNG image download (Gecko driver)[https://github.com/mozilla/geckodriver/releases]
+6. For rendering the HTML map in Firefox Browser to create an PNG image download [Gecko driver](https://github.com/mozilla/geckodriver/releases)